lifeparticle/JS-Cheatsheet/README.md

 ## Regular / Named function

-You can use functions before you create them.
-Because they are hoisted.
+You can use functions before you create them because they are hoisted.

 ```js
 function hello() {